kayleyseow/CS-102/Chapter2Notes.md

 #### Constants
 - A constant is a variable whose value does not change
-- Use constatns so we can remove numbers from inside of programs
+- Use constants so we can remove numbers from inside of programs
 - Syntax, use capital letters to write the name of constants
 - For example:
   ```const double PRICE_OF_COFFEE = 2.35;```